virtual-kubelet/virtual-kubelet/README.md

 See the [ACI Readme](providers/azure/README.md)

 ### AWS Fargate Provider

+[AWS Fargate](https://aws.amazon.com/fargate/) is a technology that allows you to run containers without having to manage servers or clusters.

 The AWS Fargate provider allows you to deploy pods to [AWS Fargate](https://aws.amazon.com/fargate/).
 Your pods on AWS Fargate have access to VPC networking with dedicated ENIs in your subnets, public